renatoathaydes/osgi-run/README.md

     config += [ 'org.osgi.framework.system.packages.extra': 'sun.reflect' ]
 }
 ```

+TODO rewrite `IPojo-DOSGi Demo` without IPojo as IPojo has not been maintained for many years.

 Done!
 Now you can use the `SwingBuilder` without any concern.
 And you can see an actual working demo in the [IPojo-DOSGi Demo](osgi-run-test/ipojo-dosgi), which includes a